hosu-kim/my_computer_is_a_book_lover/README.md

 </div>

 ## Overview
-`my_computer_is_a_book_lover` is a tool designed to efficiently read the contents of a file one line at a time.
+`my_computer_is_a_book_lover` is a C tool designed to efficiently read the contents of a file one line at a time.
 It focuses on handling file I/O operations in C, utilizing dynamic memory management to ensure each line is read and processed effectively.
-This project is ideal for developers who need precise control over file reading operations and efficient memory usage.
+This tool is ideal for developers who need precise control over file reading operations and efficient memory usage.
 ## Features
 - Reads a line from a file descriptor.
 - Handles multiple calls to return successive lines.